sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 +++++

 **Issue Details**
-The Cron Expression has been copied from external website and then one tries to run the Pipeline.
+Let's assume the Cron Expression has been copied from external website.
+Then one tries to run the Pipeline and the job fails.

 **Resolution**
 Ensure that there is no extra space and unwanted characters in the Cron Expression.